What America's Pursuit of Assange Means for Our Government and Its Citizens

 Our Commander-in-Chief epitomizes the antithesis of what The Founding Fathers believed, when Delegate to the U.S. Constitutional Convention of 1787 George Mason said, "The freedom of the press is one of the great bulwarks of liberty, and can never be restrained but by despotic governments.”

 Given that President Trump’s hold on power is based on manipulation of the truth to delude poorly informed members of his support base into blindly believing in the legitimacy of his authority, Assange and many other news organizations have represented a threat to his administration.
 And so our administration is pursuing him, the quintessential journalist and publisher.
-President Trump is making an example out of Assange, issuing a dictatorial warning of what he might do to other news organizations that continue to attempt to challenge his authority.
-To reiterate, Assange faces 175 years in prison for the leaks he has facilitated as the Editor-in-Chief of Wikileaks.
+President Trump is making an example out of Assange, issuing a dictatorial warning of what he might do to other news organizations that attempt to challenge his authority.
+To reiterate, Assange faces 175 years in prison for the leaks he has facilitated as the Founder and former Editor-in-Chief of Wikileaks.

 But again, what really is freedom of the press?
 What does it mean for our liberal democracy?
 Given how The Framers felt about a free press, it is pretty clear that unbridled access to information is just as much a check on power as our three branches of government are supposed to be in relationship to one another.